Solo Travel Guide

 • Yaxhá ruins (less crowded)

-Solo Traveler Tip: Book a sunrise tour to Tikal through your hostel—you'll share transportation with other travelers and potentially make friends for the rest of your trip.
+Solo Traveler Tip: Book a sunrise tour to Tikal through your hostel.
 Los Amigos Hostel is legendary for its social vibe.

 Semuc Champey for solo travelers